jmcusac/Flutter-Portfolio/README.md

 ### Getting Started:

+The following command is REQUIRED to install the project.

-iOS pods have now been deprecated, but the following command is still necessary: "flutter pub run build_runner build" in terminal
+Depending on IDE and x86 or ARM chip, the terminal/power shell script may differ: "flutter pub run build_runner build" in terminal